anys001/MLDM-project/README.md

 # MLDM-project
 This repository is created for group project of Ani Sahakyan, Warda Tariq and Nachyn-Enkhedorzhu Oorzhak.
 At first we choosed project from Kaggle to eork on Red Wine Quality project, which dataset is here: https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009/data.
 Then we understood, that it has few features to work, so we decided to choose bank datasets and we will build a classification model based on the limited dataset for propensity to the product "Consumer Credit".
 Datasets are posted in this repo.

-Main putpose of this project and nformation about datasets:
+Main purpose of this project and nformation about datasets:

 We need to build a classification model based on the limited dataset for propensity to the product "Consumer Credit".